aliheidary1381/prolect/README.md

 ### Other OSes

-First, install the OCaml Runtime.
-Then:
+If you don't want to use opam, download the `.bc` from GitHub releases, install the OCaml Runtime, and then:

 ```shell
 ocamlrun prolect.bc
 ```

-### Compile it yourself
+#### Compile it yourself

-If you don't want to use the bytecode interpreter, you can compile the project yourself (e.g. for getting a performance boost).
+If you don't want to use the bytecode interpreter either, you can compile the project yourself (e.g. for getting a performance boost on other OSes).

 First, install the dependencies (`ocaml`, `dune`, etc.).
 Then: